litestar-org/litestar/docs/usage/3-parameters.md

     ...
 ```

-The reason for this is that it's not possible to infer query parameters correctly without limiting header and cookie to
-follow this pattern.
+As you can see in the above, header parameters are declared using the `header` kwargs and cookie parameters using the `cookie` kwarg.
+Aside form this difference they work the same as query parameters.

 ## The Parameter Function

-The Parameter is a wrapper on top of the
+`Parameter` is a wrapper on top of the
-pydantic [Field](https://pydantic-docs.helpmanual.io/usage/schema/#field-customization) function.
+pydantic [Field function](https://pydantic-docs.helpmanual.io/usage/schema/#field-customization) that extends it with a set of Starlite specific kwargs.
 As such, you can use
-most of the kwargs of Field (`alias`, `extra` and `default_factory` are removed) with Parameter and have an identical
-result - the additional kwargs accepted by `Parameter` are passed to the resulting pydantic `FieldInfo` as an `extra`
+most of the kwargs of _Field_ with Parameter and have the same parsing and validation.
+The additional kwargs accepted by `Parameter` are passed to the resulting pydantic `FieldInfo` as an `extra`
 dictionary and have no effect on the working of pydantic itself.

 `Parameter` accepts the following optional kwargs: